-BCC’s show focus is going to be on our Baltimore Campus.
-Bath Fitters is donating six bathroom renovations across three of the cottages.
-Manakin Construction and a host of other vendors are completely rennovating the weight room, canteen, and creating a recording studio.
-The weight room renovation is complete thanks to help from T. Rowe Price and the Towson Elk’s Club.
-The full TV special is slated to air in mid to late August.
+BCC’s show aired August 29, 2019 and focused on our Baltimore Campus.
+Bath Fitters donated six shower stall renovations across three of the cottages.
+Manakin Construction and a host of other vendors completely renovated the weight room, canteen, and transformed an unused classroom to a recording studio.
+Thank you to Fence and Deck connection for the new fence segments on campus, which greatly improve programming safety.

-Laurie Anne Spagnola, President and CEO; Nicole Smith, Executive Director of Maryland and D.C. programs; and Kristian Sekse, Chief Operating Officer, give an overview of BCC and who the show is ultimately benefiting – the children and families served by BCC.
-Big thank you to T. Rowe Price as they did the first half of the weight room renovation in the gym!
+Laurie Anne Spagnola, President and CEO; Nicole Smith, Executive Director of Maryland and D.C.
+Programs; and Kristian Sekse, Chief Operating Officer, give an overview of BCC and who the show is ultimately benefiting – the children and families served by BCC.

-First aired July 12, 2019 during Good Morning Maryland.
+Introduction to BCC to WMAR audience.
+First aired July 12, 2019.
 WMAR-2 website original story.

-First aired August 9, 2019 during the ABC 2 evening news.
+Construction update – T. Rowe Price.
+First aired August 9, 2019.
 WMAR-2 website original story.

 We are looking for: